 A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

-Skiing in France: Vast, interlinked terrain and high altitude –
+Best Ski Resorts in France: Vast, interlinked terrain and high altitude –

-Most French ski stations, like La Plagne for instance, were built from scratch in the 1950s and 1960s as purpose-built ski resorts, and as a result, many of the resorts are among the highest in Europe, like Val Thorens at 2,300m or Tignes at 2,100m, which means excellent snow conditions are guaranteed up to half a year.
+Most French ski resorts, like La Plagne for instance, were built from scratch in the 1950s and 1960s as purpose-built ski resorts, and as a result, many of the resorts are among the highest in Europe, like Val Thorens at 2,300m or Tignes at 2,100m, which means excellent snow conditions are guaranteed up to half a year.

 Among the many enormous French ski areas, the Three Valleys and Portes du Soleil are the biggest.
 The Portes du Soleil spans 650km of slopes and 12 individual resorts straddling the Franco-Swiss border; popular French resorts here include Avoriaz, Morzine and Les Gets.